Current Client? Get 2026 Plan Help Here

 1. Vaccinations and Immunizations

-Part B covers certain preventive vaccinations, including:
+Medicare Part B may cover certain preventive vaccinations, including:

 • Annual flu shots

-• Pneumonia vaccines
+• Pneumococcal (pneumonia) vaccines

 • COVID-19 vaccines